Invest in What You Believe

 - Align your financial goals with your values

-- Access a sophisticated investment portfolio within a minute.
+- Access a sophisticated investment portfolio within minutes

-The Halal Investing portfolio includes 50 stocks selected to track the US market based on two main factors; low volatility and high profitability.
+The Halal Investment portfolio includes 50 stocks selected to track the US market based on two main factors

 Your money’s safety is our top priority.
-That’s why we carefully selected/ hand-picked our financial engineers with a proven track record in the industry.
-Our dedicated team received their training at the finest IVY LEAGUE universities.
+That’s why we carefully hand-pick our financial engineers with a proven track record in the industry.
+Our dedicated team has received their training at the finest IVY LEAGUE universities.

-- REPUTATION: we have a well-know reputation in the financial sector on a global scale.
+We have a well-known reputation in the financial sector on a global scale

 - Fractional investing